 Central West Forecast

-Thursday Partly cloudy.
-Slight (20%) chance of a shower in the southeast, near zero chance elsewhere.
-Light winds becoming NE 15 to 20 km/h in the morning then becoming light in the middle of the day.
+Wednesday Mostly sunny.
+Slight (30%) chance of a shower or thunderstorm in the southwest, near zero chance elsewhere.
+Winds E/NE 15 to 20 km/h tending N/NE early in the morning then turning E 15 to 25 km/h during the morning.

 Central West Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 As the mercury soars in Sydney today, spare a thought for the people of Moree in northern New South Wales, who are in the midst of a record-breaking heatwave.